SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

     @AutomaticSeeAlso(disabled)
 }

-An option to control the visibility of the default close button in a sheet.
+Controls the visibility of the default close button in a sheet, styled with `SKNavigationButtonStyle`.

 ## Overview

-The ``SKSheetOptions/hideCloseButton(_:)`` option in the `SheetKit` framework determines whether the default close button, styled with ``SKNavigationButtonStyle``, is visible in a sheet conforming to the ``SKSheetable`` protocol implementations.
-When set to `true`, the close button is hidden, requiring programmatic dismissal (e.g., via ``SKSheetManager``).
-When set to `false`, the close button is visible, allowing users to dismiss the sheet manually.
+The `SKSheetOptions/hideCloseButton(_:)` option in the `SheetKit` framework determines whether the default close button, styled with `SKNavigationButtonStyle`, is visible in a sheet conforming to the `SKSheetable` protocol, such as `SKSheetView` or custom `SKSheet` implementations.
+When set to `true`, the close button is hidden, requiring programmatic dismissal via `SKSheetManager`.
+When set to `false` (the default), the close button is visible, allowing users to dismiss the sheet manually.

-The close button is distinct from the back button, which is always present across all platforms (iOS, iPadOS, macOS, watchOS, tvOS, visionOS) to navigate between pages within a sheet.
-On macOS and tvOS, when `hideCloseButton(true)` is set, the back button is absent on the first page but appears in the navigations button’s position on subsequent pages, styled with ``SKNavigationButtonStyle``.
-On iOS, iPadOS, watchOS, and visionOS, the close button and back button are separate, with the back button appearing on all pages except the first for multi-page sheets, unaffected by the `hideCloseButton` setting.
+The close button is distinct from the back button, which navigates between pages in multi-page sheets and is always present across all platforms (iOS, iPadOS, macOS, watchOS, tvOS, visionOS).
+On macOS and tvOS, when `hideCloseButton(true)` is set, the back button is absent on the first page but appears in the close button’s position on subsequent pages, styled with `SKNavigationButtonStyle`.
+On iOS, iPadOS, watchOS, and visionOS, the close and back buttons are separate, with the back button appearing on all pages except the first for multi-page sheets, unaffected by this option.

->Important: It is recommended to use this option with ``SKSheetOptions/interactiveDismissDisabled(_:)`` to maintain a consistent user experience when disabling all dismisall options.
+This option is ideal for scenarios requiring controlled dismissal, such as mandatory forms or tutorials, and is recommended to be used with `SKSheetOptions/interactiveDismissDisabled(_:)` for a consistent experience.
+It integrates with other `SheetKit` features, like `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, for a cohesive design.

+### Platform-Specific Behavior

+- **iOS/iPadOS/watchOS/visionOS**: Shows/hides the close button, separate from the back button.
+- **macOS/tvOS**: Shows/hides the close button; when hidden, the back button replaces it on subsequent pages.
+- **All platforms**: Back button is always present for multi-page sheets, except on the first page.

+> Important: Use with `SKSheetOptions/interactiveDismissDisabled(_:)` to ensure a consistent dismissal experience.

 ## Example

-The following example demonstrates two sheets: one with the close button visible and one with it hidden, each with single pages to illustrate the option behavior:
+The following examples demonstrate two sheets: one with the close button visible and one with it hidden, each with a single page to illustrate the behavior.
+A `ContentView` enables interactive testing within a SwiftUI application.

 ```swift
 import SwiftUI